ryandhasgit/Comedy/Drafts/rodney draft 2.md

 But I ain’t no prize neither.
 I went to a bachelor auction and wound up having to pay a girl to date me!
 So ya know, just another Friday night.

-I'm not gettin' much action lately.
+I got no sex life.
 Even my dog won’t kiss me.
 Half the time he's licking his balls, but I guess mine ain't good enough for him?
 Anybody?
 Anybody?

 My wife—listen to this—she hates my guts, probably 'cause of all the prostitutes and my trying to sell her to a warlord.
 She hates me so much, she poisoned me with a toxin found only in goldfish.
-I mean, it’s bad enough she tried to kill me, but she gotta off my aquarium too?
+It’s bad enough she tried to kill me, but she gotta off my aquarium too?

 I tell ya, I don’t get no respect, not from my wife, my dog, my neighbor, this audience—nobody.
 Sometimes at night, I sit by the phone with a single-action revolver and think, "The next one of youse to call is getting this bullet."
 Lucky for them, nobody ever calls!